Schmolo/CS50/README.md

 # CS50
- > If you intend on doing CS50, does not copy anything from these Files
+ > If you intend on doing CS50, do not copy anything from these Files

 My finished CS50 Projects